loconomics/loconomics-backend/doc/adding_endpoints.md

 [api/controllers/test/authentication.ts](../api/controllers/test/authentication.ts) demonstrates accessing the authenticated user from within an action.
 Actions where authentication is required are indicated by adding a [policy](https://sailsjs.com/documentation/concepts/policies) entry in [config/policies.js](../config/policies.js) to the [auth policy](../api/policies/auth.ts) which handles both authentication and authorization.

-To require a certain authorization level on a given action, set its `requiredLevel` field.
-See xxx for an example of this.

 Low-level details of implementing authentication are handled by [Passport](http://www.passportjs.org), which lets us pick from hundreds of additional authentication strategies to add if desired.

-If authentication is not required, then simply check for the presence of `this.req.authenticated` or `this.req.user` in your actions.
+If authentication is optional for an action, then simply check for the presence of `this.req.authenticated` or `this.req.user` in your actions.
 Note that `this.req.authenticated` may go away at some point in favor of just checking truthiness of `this.req.user`.

+### Authorization

+To require specific roles for a given action, set its `requiredRoles` field.
+See xxx for an example of this.